 Courses/programs are used to house and organise course objectives, associated faculty and administrative staff, student enrolment, assessments, course groups, etc. Scheduled learning events are associated with courses.
 After a course has been set up it can be linked to a course community which creates a course website.

-As of Elentra ME 1.15, users do have the ability to create unique course websites for different iterations of a course.
+Users do have the ability to create unique course websites for different iterations of a course.
 This is achieved by creating course communities (aka websites) for the course and associating the course website with a specific curriculum period.
 (More information on course websites here.)

-Individual learning events, which are mapped to a course, are available only to the specific audiences for the events.
+Individual learning events, which are mapped to a course, are available to the specific audiences for the events.